 June 11, The guided-missile cruiser pulled into Apra Harbor, Guam, for a four-day port visit after participated in a three-day bilateral anti-submarine warfare (ASW) exercise Silent Shark, with one Los Angeles-class and one Republic of Korea Navy submarine; Returned home on June 19.

-July 7, USS Shiloh anchored at Yokosuka's A-12 to offload ammunition; Moored at Berth 6 on July 10.
+July 7, The Shiloh anchored at Yokosuka's A-12 to offload ammunition; Moored at Berth 6, Fleet Activities Yokosuka on July 10.

 July 20, USS Shiloh entered the Dry Dock #5 at Yokosuka Naval Shipyard for Drydocking Selected Restricted Availability (DSRA); Undocked and moored at Berth 7 on Dec.
 22.